-Selective experiences include all specialty pharmacy practice experiences.
-Students are required to complete two Selectives with a minimum of one patient-care focused (Selective A) and no more than one nonpatient care focused (Selective B).
+Experiential Elective experiences include all specialty pharmacy practice experiences.
+These experiences are classified as "patientcare electives" and "non patient care electives" Students are required to complete two Experiential Electives with a minimum of one patient-care elective.
 The areas of specialty for these experiences include but are not limited to drug information, cardiology, critical care, pediatrics, geriatrics, infectious disease, hematology/oncology, surgery, nutrition, and pain management.
 The number of the different selective experiences may vary annually based on site and preceptor availability.

-Elective Course Offerings
+Didactic Elective Course Offerings